Looking for a new cake to be the centerpiece of your holiday dessert table? This Christmas Yule log is the perfect food decoration.

 Bûche de Noël (a Christmas Yule log) is a dessert traditionally made in France for Christmas.

-When I managed a French artisan bakery, it was Christophe's specialty cake recipe and he used to make three flavors: chocolate, coffee, and a white chocolate and raspberry.
-Hotels and restaurants loved to order them for a centerpiece amidst their decorations.
+When I managed a French artisan bakery, it was Christophe's specialty cake recipe and he used to make three flavors: chocolate, coffee, and white chocolate and raspberry.
+Hotels and restaurants loved to order them as centerpieces amidst their decorations.

 Christmas Yule Log recipe: Chocolate Bûche de Noël

 - 1 egg and 1 egg yolk (reserve the white)

 - 1 tbsp cocoa powder

 Soften and whisk the butter in one bowl.
 In another bowl whisk the eggs and stand aside.